Kanika0304/Kanika0304/README.md

 👋 Hii!
-I'm Kanika Sharma, your coding chameleon with a cheerful disposition.
+I'm Kanika Sharma,  a sophomore
 - 🔭 Currently working on  Projects, applying the knowledge gained through learning experiences."
 - 🌱 Learning Java along with all its version and Spring Tool Suite, with a side interest in frontend development.
 - 👯 Open to collaboration on interesting projects—let's build something amazing together!